-.
+Figure 8.
 Power Spectrum of Local Field Potentials.
 (A).
 Spectral power of Local Field Potentials (LFP) recorded from the prefrontal cortex during the control condition, after subtracting the mean power of the baseline fixation period at each frequency band (n=6096 trials for the control and 7724 for the stimulation condition).
 Horizontal lines indicate time of stimulus presentations.
 (B).
 Mean power after subtracting the baseline during the stimulation condition.
 (C).
 Difference in power between stimulation and control.
 Positive values indicate higher power in stimulation condition.
 (D).
-Time course of spectral power, after subtracting the baseline, in the alpha, , and gamma frequency bands for the control and stimulation conditions.
+Time course of spectral power, after subtracting the baseline, in the alpha, high-beta/low-gamma, and gamma frequency bands for the control and stimulation conditions.
 Shaded regions around each line represent 95% confidence intervals, estimated with a bootstrap method.
 (E).
 Spectral power in the delay period of the task, in sequential trials of NB-stimulation blocks.
 Abscissa represents time after the offset of stimulation (as in Fig. 4H).
 (F).
 Spectral power in the inter-trial interval.

 SUPPLEMENTAL FIGURES